 Let’s examine an example to demonstrate.
-We’ll discuss the situation of Alex, who wants to sell their $4 million apartment building that they bought for $1 million.
-We’re assuming the building has no mortgage, and Alex is looking at a 20% Federal capital gains tax rate.
+We’ll discuss the situation of Alex, who wants to sell the $4 million apartment building that they bought for $1 million.
+We assume the building has no mortgage, and Alex is looking at a 20% Federal capital gains tax rate.

 On the other hand …

-Alex has the option to structure a 1031 exchange to obtain a new property.
-The proceeds from the $4 million sale are transferred directly from the escrow account to a qualified intermediary.
+Alex can structure a 1031 exchange to obtain a new property.
+The $4 million sale proceeds are transferred directly from the escrow account to a qualified intermediary.
 Alex is given a 180-day window from the sale’s conclusion to identify and finalize the acquisition of a new investment property.